Title/Position: Dean and Professor

 MCRI Projects: A2: Governance; B1: New Suburban Forms; C3: Europe Research Cluster.

-Background: Sonia Hirt is dean and professor at the School of Architecture, Planning and Preservation at the University of Maryland.
+Background: Sonia Hirt is dean and professor at the College of Environment and Design, University of Georgia.
 Her focus as a researcher and educator is on the interactions between social and cultural values and the urban built environment.
 Through her scholarship, she aims to advance understanding of the relationships between social processes, cultural values and urban forms, and to create opportunities to make cities more equitable, beautiful and sustainable.
 Her scholarship has both a theoretical and an applied perspective.
 She strives to enhance the quality of urban environments by developing a richer theoretical understanding of the social processes and cultural values that influence their evolution.
 She also strives to provoke critical debates within the built-environment professions and thus contribute to innovation in practice.

-Hirt, Sonia and Kiril Stanilov.
-2009.
+Hirt, S. & Stanilov, K. (2009).
 Twenty Years of Transition: The Evolution of Urban Planning in Eastern Europe and the Former Soviet Union, 1989-2009.
-Nairobi: United Nations Human Settlements Programme (UN-HABITAT; 166 pages).
+Nairobi: United Nations Human Settlements Programme.
+UN-HABITAT.

-Hirt, Sonia and Mina Petrovic.
-2011 (in press).
+Hirt, S. & Petrovic.
+M. (2011).
 The Belgrade Wall: The Proliferation of Gated Housing in the Serbian capital after Socialism.
-International Journal of Urban and Regional Research 35.
+International Journal of Urban and Regional Research.
+35.

-Hirt, Sonia.
-2008.
+Hirt, S. (2008).
 Stuck in the Suburbs?
 Gendered Perspectives of Living at the Edge of the Post-communist City.
-Cities: The International Journal of Urban Policy and Planning 25 (6): 340-354.
+Cities: The International Journal of Urban Policy and Planning.
+25 (6): 340-354.